ca2longoria/ncachy/README.md

 **ccachy** mimics only the client-side behavior of **ncachy**.

 Why does it exist?
-Because it can be between 10-15 times faster than ncachy used in its client context on a single-core machine, and if it is to be used in long loops, it's needs to be at least that fast.
+Because it can be between 10-15 times faster than ncachy used in its client context on a single-core machine, and if it is to be used in long loops, it needs to be at least that fast.

 Its usage doesn't match **ncachy's** exactly, but it's close enough.